esp-rs/espflash/cargo-espflash/README.md

 Commands:
-  board-info       Display information about the connected board and exit without flashing flash            Flash an application to a target device monitor          Open the serial monitor without flashing partition-table  Operations for partitions tables
+  board-info       Display information about the connected board and exit without flashing completions      Generate completions for the given shell.
+Resulting completions have to be appended to cargo's completions flash            Flash an application to a target device monitor          Open the serial monitor without flashing partition-table  Operations for partitions tables